anshtg20/NextTissUe/README.md

 # How to run NextTissuE
 We provide an example Lammps input script that sets up an initial configuration and evolves the system, "in.demo".
-This script includes comments to describe how the simulation is built up.
 Follow the instructions at https://docs.lammps.org/Run_basics.html to run it.

 The script includes comments to describe the different performed steps.